ryanvolum/token-flow-in-browser/README.md

 # React Speech Client Sample for token-flow

-This sample demonstrates how we can extract catalog entities from recognized speech.
+This project demonstrates how we can do real-time in-browser entity extraction from speech.

 ## Running this Sample
+1. Clone sample and navigate to project directory
+2. Run ```npm install```
+3. Run ```npm run start```
+4. Start ordering items from the catalog found in `src/data/menu.json`

 ## What this Sample Uses

-This sample uses:

 - [React](https://reactjs.org/) - To minimize the latency/complexity of re-rendering/painting of the DOM
 - [create-react-app-typescript](https://github.com/wmonk/create-react-app-typescript) - To minimize the configuration complexity of an in-browser TypeScript React app